A Closer Look at Left-Turn Motorcycle Wrecks

 Lack of visibility does not excuse negligence.
 If anything, drivers have a duty to slow down and be even more careful in these situations.
-Because of the increased responsibility, it’s easier for a Campbell personal injury attorney to establish a lack of responsibility and obtain fair compensation for serious injuries.
+Because of the increased responsibility, it’s easier for a San Jose personal injury attorney to establish a lack of responsibility and obtain fair compensation for serious injuries.

 The evidence in these wrecks is normally straightforward.
 In fact, the tortfeasor normally says something like “You came out of nowhere” or “I never even saw you.”
 These statements aren’t explanations.
 They are essentially admissions of fault.

 Legally, things are different.
 If the motorcycle rider had the last clear chance to avoid a wreck, the rider is legally responsible for the crash, if the rider didn’t take advantage of this opportunity.